sshiva-sri/Distracted-Drivers/README.md

 ---------------
 * Main problem faced was 4GB RAM was not sufficient, system got stuck once started with the training the model.

-* So tried processing in Kaggle Kernel.
+* So tried processing in Kaggle Kernel( https://www.kaggle.com/) .
 Training the model utilized 12.5GB of RAM and the training time was 30minutes.

 * Initial Accuracy was just 10% .